albertogeniola/MerossIot/README.md

 </p>

 ## Changelog
+### 0.4.10.4
+- Address #428 in response to unnotified HTTP API changes from meross cloud.

+<details>
+    <summary>Older</summary>
 ### 0.4.10.3
 - Add support for water leak sensors such as MS400 and MS405
 - Add water-leak sensor examples

-<details>
-    <summary>Older</summary>

 ### 0.4.10.2
 - Allows to pass a specific ssl context to the manager to perform MQTT ssl connections using that SSL context.